vedantchauhan/MeBankCC/README.md

 In relation to the packages there is an input file called transactions.csv which contains transaction records.
 </li>
 <li> The program has a straight forward approach of taking the CSV files and using CsvToBean to read the file line by line and convert it into bean.</li>
 <li> Once the file is converted to bean, the checks are perfromed based on the given input.
 Firstly, based on 'from' and 'to' transactions are added to a list and any reversal transaction is omitted.
-Then, accountid is checked in the list and based on send or receive of the amount, balance is calculated. </li>
+Then, 'accountID' is checked in the list and based on send or receive of the amount, balance is calculated. </li>
 </ul>

 <hr>